A Quartet of Women Selected for New Dean Positions

 Victoria Groves-Scott has been named dean of the School of Education at Southern Illinois University Carbondale.
 For nearly a decade, she has served as dean of the College of Education at the University of Central Arkansas.
 She previously held several roles with Southern Illinois University Edwardsville, including assistant dean for the School of Education, assistant provost, director of university assessment, and department chair.

 Dr. Groves-Scott is a graduate of Drury University in Springfield, Missouri, where she majored in elementary education with a minor in special education.
-She holds a master’s degree in special education and learning disabilities form the University of Missouri-Kansas City and a doctorate in special education from the University of Kansas.
+She holds a master’s degree in special education and learning disabilities from the University of Missouri-Kansas City and a doctorate in special education from the University of Kansas.

 Kara Zografos has been promoted from interim dean to permanent dean of the College of Health and Human Services at California State University, Fresno.
 A full professor of public health, she has been a member of the Fresno State faculty for nearly two decades.
 She has held several roles throughout her long tenure, including director of the master of public health degree program and chair of the department of public health.